All-America Football Conference: Founding

 On November 21, 1944, the AAFC chose James "Sleepy Jim" Crowley, one of the "Four Horsemen of Notre Dame", as its commissioner.
 Not coincidentally, the NFL commissioner at this time was Elmer Layden, another member of Knute Rockne's legendary 1924 "Fighting Irish" backfield at the University of Notre Dame.

 During the next months, the AAFC's plans solidified.
 The league initially issued franchises for Buffalo, Chicago, Cleveland, Los Angeles, New York, and San Francisco.
 Brooklyn and Miami were later added.
 A group representing Baltimore was considered for admission, but could not secure use of Baltimore's stadium.
 The league planned to begin to play in 1945, but postponed its opening for a year as World War II continued.

 As the eight franchises built their teams, no move was more far-reaching than Cleveland's choice of Paul Brown as its head coach.
 Brown had won six Ohio state championships in nine years at Massillon High School and the 1942 national championship at Ohio State, and had also coached successfully at the military's Naval Station Great Lakes.
-As coach of the new Cleveland franchise, Brown would become one of American football's greatest innovators and eventually have the team later named for him.
+As coach of the new Cleveland franchise, Brown would become one of American football's greatest innovators and eventually have the team named for him.

 NFL reaction

 As might be expected, the NFL did not welcome its new rival.
 In 1945, Layden remarked that the AAFC, still a year from its first game, should "first get a ball, then make a schedule, and then play a game".
-This insult, often paraphrased as "Tell them to get a ball first", would be long remembered.
+This insult, often paraphrased as "tell them to get a ball first", would be long remembered.

 Washington Redskins owner George Preston Marshall was perhaps the NFL's hardest-liner regarding the AAFC.
-In 1945, he commented "I did not realize there was another league, although I did receive some literature telling about a WPA project".
-Later he declared, "The worst team in our league could beat the best team in theirs."
+In 1945, he commented: "I did not realize there was another league, although I did receive some literature telling about a WPA project".
+Later he declared, "the worst team in our league could beat the best team in theirs".
 After the AAFC put a team in Baltimore, Marshall's opposition to it would be a major obstacle to interleague peace.
 Not coincidentally, his team was badly hurt by the AAFC.
 A top team from 1936 to 1945, the Redskins began a decades-long title drought after coach Ray Flaherty and many key players defected in 1946.

 Layden's successor, Bert Bell, pursued a policy of official non-recognition, generally answering "no comment" to queries about the other league.
 In 1947, Pro Football Illustrated previewed both leagues in its annual publication and was banned from NFL stadiums.